IQ404/study-notes/README.md

   `mix` sometimes (e.g. in HLSL) is also called `lerp`, stands for linear interpolation.

+Using the abovementioned functions, one can implement graph of functions purely within fragment shader.
+See the related repository of this note.

 - `InverseLerp(value, min, max)` is NOT a built-in function in GLSL, but it's very common to see in shader code.
 It's a rearrange of `mix(a,b,t)` to get `t` from `a`, `b` and `mix(a,b,t)`:

   ```cpp